aymalkhalid/youtube-focus-blocker/README.md

-# 🚫 YouTube & Custom Site Blocker for Productivity
+# 🚫 YouTube & Website Blocker – Focus App for Productivity

 ![App Screenshot](readme_image.png)

-Stay focused and reclaim your time!
-Block YouTube and distracting sites with one click.
+Block YouTube and distracting sites system-wide with one click.
+Includes a motivation widget and Pomodoro timer.
+Boost your focus and reclaim your time!

 > **Quick Start:**
 > Download and run `YouTubeStopper.exe` — no setup required!